St. John's Wort and Depression

 About St. John’s Wort

 Although St. John’s wort (Hypericum perforatum) has been used for centuries for mental health conditions and is widely prescribed for depression in Europe, the herb can have serious side effects.
-In addition, current evidence for using St. John’s wort for depression is not conclusive.
-It is also important to note that in the United States, while there may be public interest in St. John’s wort to treat depression, the Food and Drug Administration has not approved its use as an over-the-counter or prescription medicine for depression.
+In addition, current evidence that St. John’s wort is effective for depression is not conclusive.
+It is also important to note that in the United States, the Food and Drug Administration has not approved its use as an over-the-counter or prescription medicine for depression.

 For more information about St. John’s wort, see the National Center for Complementary and Alternative Medicine’s fact sheet.